Budi Djiwandono: Organizational involvement

 Budisatrio Djiwandono has an extensive background in organizational leadership, spanning politics, economics, sports, and agriculture.
 His political career began with his involvement in the Gerindra Party, where he has held various strategic positions.
 From 2008 to 2020, he served as Chairman of Investment and Capital Markets Affairs at the Central Executive Board (DPP) of the Gerindra Party, playing a key role in shaping economic policies and developing Indonesia's capital market.
 Over time, his leadership within the party strengthened, leading to his appointment as Deputy Chairman of the Gerindra Party's Central Executive Board (DPP) in 2018 and later as a Member of the Gerindra Party's advisory board for the 2020–2025 term.
 Additionally, he was entrusted with the role of Chairman of Agricultural Affairs at the DPP Gerindra (2020–2025), highlighting his commitment to the agricultural sector and national food security.

 Beyond his political engagements, Budisatrio has played a significant role in youth organizations.
 From 2008 to 2016, he served as Deputy Chairman of the Central Executive Board of Tunas Indonesia Raya (TIDAR), the youth wing of the Gerindra Party, which focuses on political education and leadership development for young Indonesians.
+Furthermore, he has been actively involved in economic organizations, serving as deputy chairman for Natural Resource & Infrastructure Management and Legislative Relations at the Indonesian Chamber of Commerce and Industry (KADIN) since 2021.
+In this capacity, he has contributed to bridging the gap between the business sector and legislative policies, particularly in the management of natural resources and infrastructure development in Indonesia.

+Beyond his political engagements, Budisatrio has played a significant role in youth organizations.
+From 2008 to 2016, he served as Deputy Chairman of the Central Executive Board of Tunas Indonesia Raya (TIDAR), the youth wing of the Gerindra Party, which focuses on political education and leadership development for young Indonesians.
 Furthermore, he has been actively involved in economic organizations, serving as Deputy Chairman for Natural Resource & Infrastructure Management and Legislative Relations at the Indonesian Chamber of Commerce and Industry (KADIN) since 2021.
 In this capacity, he has contributed to bridging the gap between the business sector and legislative policies, particularly in the management of natural resources and infrastructure development in Indonesia.

 In addition to his contributions to politics and economics, Budisatrio has been actively involved in advancing the agricultural and sports sectors.
 Since 2021, he has held the position of Chairman of the Indonesian Youth Farmers Association (Pemuda Tani Indonesia), an organization dedicated to empowering young farmers and enhancing the productivity of Indonesia's agricultural sector.
 His involvement in sports, particularly basketball, has also been notable.
 From 2015 to 2016, he served as Treasurer-General of the Indonesian Basketball Association (PERBASI) before being appointed as Secretary-General of PERBASI for the 2016–2019 term.
-In 2024, Budisatrio was elected as Chairman of the Indonesian Basketball Association (PERBASI), reaffirming his commitment to developing basketball in Indonesia.
+In 2024, Budisatrio was elected as Chairman of PERBASI, reaffirming his commitment to developing basketball in Indonesia.